 I like to see for myself

 I’ve visited 40 countries now and counting.
 I truly enjoy seeing the world for what it is, which usually means getting off the beaten track and accepting reality isn’t always sunshine and roses.
-Modern history, biased news media, and international politics have inspired me to visit places for myself and instead make my own judgement.
-I firmly believe each and every country, no matter what, offers a unique experience worth exploring — it doesn’t need to have an Eiffel Tower.
+Modern history, mainstream news media and international politics have inspired me to visit places for myself to instead make my own judgement.
+I believe each and every country, no matter what, offers a unique experience worth exploring — it doesn’t need to have an Eiffel Tower.

 Some people collect souvenirs, others send postcards, I like to ruin a great afternoon walk by playing golf in each country I visit, even if that country is North Korea.
 Otherwise, I’m a software developer (iOS), I enjoy Korean pop music more than I should, and I don’t mind a whisky.
 Back home, I’ve grown up alongside one of Australia’s oldest wombats.

 As for where I’m from, I’ve been incredibly fortunate: Hobart, Tasmania.
 Home to the Tasmanian Devil.
 This one.
 In reality, they look a tad different: Close enough?
 Cute huh?
 If you haven’t visited us here in Tassie, you better put it on your list.